efisoft-elt/pydevmgr_core/docs/source/pydevmgr_core_manual.rst

     assert my_device.model == "PT100"

-One can however change any configuration parameters thanks to the :met:`BaseObject.reconfigure`
+One can however change any configuration parameters thanks to the :meth:`BaseObject.reconfigure`

 .. code-block:: python